 Quite simply too much pressure.
 Or increased load.
 That’s why things like lifting heavy things, sneezing, coughing or sport can cause the pain.
 Pre-disposing factors can be non-optimal bio-mechanics (more on that later) and obesity.

-In this article we’re focusing on inguinal hernias but all kinds of the hernias have a similar origin.
-You’re asking the tissues to do too much for a prolonged period and eventually something pops through a little weakness between your pelvis and your rib cage.
+In this article we’re focusing on inguinal hernias but all kinds of the hernias have a similar cause.
+You’re asking the tissues to do too much for a prolonged period and eventually something pops through a little weakness in your abdomen somewhere between your pelvis and your rib cage.

 What Are The Potential Complications Of Inguinal Hernias?